 Black and Oolong tea:

-- Kenilworth Ceylon and Ceylon Lumbini Estate - Ceylon is one of my favorite types of black tea.
-Both of our Ceylon teas are from tea estates in Sri Lanka.
+- Kenilworth Ceylon - Ceylon is one of my favorite types of black tea.
+This Ceylon tea is from the Kenilworth tea estate in Sri Lanka.

 - Earl Grey Cream - a delicious blend of citrus and vanilla.

 - Blue Beauty Oolong - at a tea and food pairing class, oolong went well with dried fruit and soft cheeses.

 - Blueberry Fields - black tea with dried blueberries, it's popular with teens and great cold brewed.

 - Hot Cinnamon Spice - this tea would nicely compliment pumpkin pie and other rich desserts.

 Teas without Caffeine: serve with dessert and before you go to sleep so you're well rested for Black Friday shopping

 - Apple-Pineapple Blend - a tangy, yet sweet, blend of apple pieces, carrot flakes and pineapple cubes is wonderful with sweet desserts.

 - Honey-Almond Blend - this mix of apple, almonds and orange pieces goes well with fruit pies and cookies.